 But even as businesses are sending out more media releases, the pool of journalists left to craft them into news stories is contracting and often under-resourced.
 Editor Group is a stronghold of former journalists, all of whom can attest that reporters have more releases to read and less time to do it.
 So, often they don’t.

-It’s just one reason why some people argue that after a long and successful career, the press release is nearing the end of its life.
+It’s just one reason why some people argue that after a long and successful career, the press release is dead.

 Alive and kicking